Quantifying Ocular Surface Changes with Contact Lens Wear

 To explore the mechanical interactions between the contact lens and the ocular surface, we start with a simplified geometrical description of the eye and the contact lens.
 The eye and contact lens are assumed to be axisymmetric, as shown in Figure~\ref{fig:contact}.
-This allows us to reduce the computational domain of the contact lens and of the eye from three dimensions (3D), $(r,\theta,z)$, where $r$, $\theta$, and $z$ denote the radial, azimuthal and axial coordinates, respectively, to two dimensions (2D), $(r,z)$.
-In particular, the 2D ocular domain $\Omega$, as shown in Figure~\ref{fig:contact}, represents the upper right quadrant of a slice of the eye in the radial direction.
+This allows us to reduce the computational domain of the contact lens and of the eye from three dimensions (3D), $(r,\theta,z)$, where $r$, $\theta$, and $z$ denote the radial, azimuthal, and axial coordinates, respectively, to two dimensions (2D), $(r,z)$.
+In particular, as shown in Figure~\ref{fig:contact}, the 2D ocular domain $\Omega$ represents the upper right quadrant of a slice of the eye in the radial direction.
 The 2D lens domain, as shown in Figure~\ref{fig:contact}, represents half of the cross section of the lens in the radial direction.
-We note that this is a simplification as patients' ocular topographies are meridian dependent \cite{Halletal2011} and toric contact lenses are also meridian dependent \cite{doll2020feature}.
+We note that this is a simplification, as a patient's ocular topography is meridian dependent \cite{Halletal2011}, and toric contact lenses are also meridian dependent~\cite{doll2020feature}.